-Natural Health Trends Corp., a Delaware corporation (whether or not including its subsidiaries, the "Company"), is an international direct-selling and e-commerce company.
+Natural Health Trends Corp., a Delaware corporation (whether or not including its subsidiaries, the "Company"), is an international direct-selling and e-commerce company headquartered in Rolling Hills Estates, California.
 Subsidiaries controlled by the Company sell personal care, wellness, and "quality of life" products under the "NHT Global" brand.

-The Company's wholly-owned subsidiaries have an active physical presence in the following markets: North America; Greater China, which consists of Hong Kong, Taiwan and China; South Korea; Singapore; Malaysia; Japan; and Europe.
-The Company also operates in Russia and Kazakhstan through its engagement with a local service provider.
+The Company's wholly-owned subsidiaries have an active physical presence in the following markets: the Americas, which consists of the United States, Canada, Cayman Islands, Mexico and Peru; Greater China, which consists of Hong Kong, Taiwan and China; Southeast Asia, which consists of Singapore, Malaysia and Vietnam; South Korea; Japan; and Europe.
+The Company also operates in Russia and Kazakhstan through an engagement with a local service provider.